AidanBugs/Obsidian/1) CWRU/In Progress/MPHP301 - Introduction to Epidemiology/HW/HW1.md

 ## \# 18
 Why do people regard John Snow as the Father of epidemiology?
 Provide 3 reasons

+> John Snow demonstrated the powers of observation and written expression.
+>
+> John Snow applied a variety of epidemiologic methods such as mapping cholera infections ontop of a map of water suppliers to determine that the one supplier had higher infections than the other
+>
+> Recommended a public health measures to prevent disease

 # Chapter 2
 ## \# 2